 A bed bug infestation can be hard to detect, and equally hard to eradicate.
 That’s not to mention the embarrassing social stigma they come with!
 Just tell a friend you’re dealing with these pests and see how quickly they run screaming from the room…

 Bed bugs can turn your cozy, warm apartment into the set of a low-budget horror movie.
-And yet—there’s hope!
-What can feel like an insurmountable, never-ending disaster is actually a manageable pain in the ass.
+But what can feel like an insurmountable, never-ending disaster is actually a manageable pain in the ass.
 Promise.

-Below, we’ll crawl deep into everything you need to know about bed bugs: how to avoid them, how to detect them, and how to get them out of your life.
+Below, we’ll crawl deep into everything you need to know about bed bugs, from whether your renters insurance will cover the pests to how to detect them and then get them out of your life.

 How do you get bed bugs?

-These insects can also live in less obvious places: baseboards; used furniture other than beds; electrical outlets; the crevices of that picture frame you bought at the Goodwill; the spines of hardcover books.
+These insects can set up shop in a ton of sneaky places: baseboards; used furniture other than beds; electrical outlets; the crevices of that picture frame you bought at the Goodwill; the spines of hardcover books.

 One of the more maddening things about bed bugs is how sneaky they are, and how well they avoid simple detection.